| |

 I started writing her a list of suggestions.
 After a while, the flow of ideas turned into a bit of a trickle, and I turned to Dylan Landis' little interior decorating book for support.

-I found some more cool tricks, and recommended the book to my visitor.
+I found some more cool tricks, and recommended the book to my reader.

 Dylan Landis is not an interior designer.
 She is a US-based journalist who specializes in writing about interiors, has a host of designer pals she can pester with questions, and a keen eye for what works and what doesn't.